Home Distance Learning Distance training mess

 Subsequent (In)action

 The scholars regarded that the Augean stables of NUJS could eventually get wiped clean underneath the watch of a venerable, retired decide of Calcutta High Court, Justice (Retd) Amit Talukdar.
-However, it is now an open secret that the aforesaid EC-instituted inquiries have long passed nowhere.
-While NUJS tiptoes round the gap schooling imbroglio, it faces numerous civil and arbitration suits inside the Calcutta and Delhi High Courts.
+However, it is now an open secret that the aforesaid EC-instituted inquiries have passed nowhere.
+While NUJS tiptoes around the gap schooling imbroglio, it faces numerous civil and arbitration suits inside the Calcutta and Delhi High Courts.
 Despite orders from the EC, Professor Anirban Mazumdar, Director, School of Distance and Mass Education (SDME), fobbed off duty to correspond with distance education students on spurious “non-public” grounds.

 You may also like